feature

 I found that one way to have a long-distance conversation (you in Andorra and me in the Netherlands, both far away from our country) could be this way, exchanging emails.

 So, as you know, Chiribiquete is Colombia's largest natural park in the Amazon rainforest, still unknown to most people outside.
-Anyhow, is prepared the world to know about this place?
+Anyhow, is the world prepared to know about this place?

 As a designer what attracted my attention at first was the physical and visual presence of it.
 Where I had to stop and analyse several images and videos to understand the immensity and intensity of this landscape, one of those that leave you breathless and surpass any fiction.
 The magnitude and atypical shapes of the tepuis that protrude from the forest canopy.
 On the other hand, the aesthetics of shamanic art where the jaguar is the protagonist.